ExpoSEJS/PLDI-Artifact/README.md

 ### Installation

-The install script will prepare ExpoSE as presented in our PLDI 19 paper and in our SPIN 17 submission.
+A Git repository containing the installation script is available The install script will prepare both versions of ExpoSE.
 It will also prepare a set of sample libraries to test the tool against.
 To install execute `$ ./install` on a system once all dependencies are installed.
+If installation is successful then all test cases should pass.

 ### Virtual Machine Image